Justins-Git/Movie-Database/README.md

 # Movie-Database
-SQL database with Java application
+SQL database with Python application

-JDBC postgresql driver from: https://jdbc.postgresql.org/download/ (java 8+)

-RIT Java postgresql example: https://wiki.cs.rit.edu/index.php/Database_Server

 How to get python database connection running: